Chia-Network/chialisp-web/docs/puzzles/cats.md

   * A DID to mint new coins
   * Anything else they want!

   Note that we use AGG_SIG_UNSAFE in order to make this signature work for all coins.
-The issuer can publish a valid signature, allowing owner of the CAT to run the TAIL on their own.
+The issuer can publish a valid signature, allowing any owner of the CAT to run the TAIL on their own.
 One scenario where this is useful is in redemption schemes -- you want to allow people to melt their CATs into XCH as long as they follow certain rules when they do so.

   There is another consideration to make when you are signing new Delegated TAILs.
 Once you sign it and publish the signature, it is out there forever.
 Be careful what permissions you grant because you can never take them back.